Neverness to Everness background

 T0: The Meta-Defining Units

-T0 status is reserved for units that are not merely "strong" — they are break specialists or hyper-carries that define the 1.0 endgame by eliminating mechanical friction.
+T0 status is reserved for units that are not merely "strong" — they are hyper-carries and irreplaceable pillars that define the 1.0 endgame by eliminating mechanical friction.

 Daffodill